jasenjackson/tea-seq/README.md

 <center><a href = "https://github.com/jasenjackson/tea-seq/"><img src = "https://github.com/jasenjackson/tea-seq/blob/master/Screen%20Shot%202019-03-31%20at%204.18.19%20PM.png?raw=true"/></a></center>

 ## Overview
 We have developed computational strategies to study the data produced by this protocol.
-First, sequencing reads are processed and strategically aligned to a target reference genome for each amplicon library.
+First, sequencing reads are filtered, trimmed and aligned to a target reference genome for each amplicon library.
 The genomic context of each alignment is then assessed.
 Finally, these alignments are compared across sets of libraries.

 Our per-library computational mapping strategy can be summarized in 6 main steps.
 1. Identify genome-LTR junctions from reads.
-2. Remove junctions with sequence from internal regions.
+2. Remove internal regions junctions.
 3. Trim splinkerette adapter from remaining sequences.
-4. Align junctions to reference, and remove hits from junction map.
+4. Align junctions to reference genome using Bowtie2.
-5. Re-align unsuccessful hits with the LTR removed.
+5. Re-align unsuccessful hits with LTR removed & identify non-repetitive alignments.
 6. Identify genomic context & possible function for all successful hits.

 Our computational strategy for library comparisons can be summarized in 3 main steps.